drivet/website-11ty/src/posts/feed/2015/emacs-python.md

-Though these libraries are usually available via the package management system of your favourite Linux distribution, and though I'm normally an advocate of using a Linux distribution's packaging system wherever possible, the versions on PyPI, installed via pip, are much more up-to-date are much more likely to work.
+Though these libraries are usually available via the package management system of your favourite Linux distribution, and though I'm normally an advocate of using a Linux distribution's packaging system wherever possible, the versions on PyPI, installed via pip, are much more up-to-date and are much more likely to work.
 Plus, using pip makes it easier to use [virtualenv][4], if that's your thing (which it should be, unless you're using [docker][5], which is on my list of things to try out).